Cocaine Rehab Near Me at Engage Wellness

 In the short term, this feels like euphoria, heightened energy levels, or hypersensitivity.
 Over time, though, brain function can be permanently altered, leading to mental illness and/or addiction.

-Because cocaine stimulates the brain in such a severe way, it can cause strain on the body too.
+Because cocaine stimulates the brain in such a severe way, it can cause strain on the body, too.
 The heart may race to keep up with the demands of the brain, and this can lead to cardiovascular problems.
 Other organs may be impacted if a person doesn’t sleep, eat, or drink properly—all common factors of cocaine misuse.
 Dehydration can lead to serious illness and even death.
 Malnutrition can also cause major illnesses, and because users may feel shame about the cause of these issues, they might not seek appropriate medical help.

 Cocaine also interacts with other substances in your body.
-If you drink alcohol while cocaine’s in your system, the two may react to produce cocaethylene.
-This secondary substance puts additional strain on the heart and could also contribute to blood pressure problems, a major cause of death in the United States.
+If you drink alcohol while cocaine is in your system, the two may react to produce cocaethylene.[8]
+This secondary substance puts additional strain on the heart and could also contribute to blood pressure problems, a major cause of death in the United States.[9]

 Reaching out to get help breaking free of cocaine addiction is the first important step.
 Here at Engage Wellness Acton., we understand that it takes tremendous strength to do that.
 We want you to know you’re not alone, and we’ve helped so many people get back to living the life they want to lead, leaving substance use behind them.